In Crisis? Canada and USA Suicide Crisis Hotline - 9-8-8

 I hope that by continuing to share our story, we have helped encourage you all to look after yourselves, and to help those you touch as you are able.
 The challenges we face in today's society continue!

 From me, from Brenda and all of our family, thanks again.
-When needed, we will continue pushing up the hill and against the wind so we can feel the exhilaration that awaits when we change direction and find the wind at our back on the decent.
+When required, we will continue pushing up the hill and against the wind so we can feel the exhilaration that awaits when we change direction and find the wind at our back on the decent.

 Doug